 - 1 cup blueberries washed and air dried before serving

 - 1 large roasted beet cooled and cut into small chunks or strips

 - Optional: 2 ounces of feta or goat cheese

 - In a large bowl toss arugula with a couple of spoon fulls of shaken dressing until all leaves are just coated but not heavy with dressing.

 - Divide greens among individual serving plates.

 - Sprinkle salad greens with a pinch of salt & pepper.

 - Layer green onions, blueberries, roasted beets, goat cheese, and end with toasted pumpkin seeds on top.

 - Drizzle teaspoon of shaken dressing on top of ingredients if you wish and save the rest for another salad.

-Often times I hear people talk about wanting to change the way they eat and while there are a bunch of books that will tell you exactly what to eat and what healthy eating looks like, I’ve only found my way one vegetable, suggestion, body care tip, or change at a time.
-Sometimes that has meant learning to like something I didn’t previously think I liked but because I understand it has some benefits, I keep trying it.
+Often I hear people talk about wanting to change the way they eat, and while there are a bunch of books that will tell you exactly what to eat and what healthy eating looks like, I’ve only found my way one vegetable, suggestion, body care tip, or change at a time.
+Sometimes, that has meant learning to like something I didn’t previously think I liked, but I keep trying it because I understand it has some benefits.
 Over time I find myself wanting certain foods that would never have been on a crave list of mine in times past.
 Beets are one of those things.